Ultrasound scanUsing high-frequency sound waves to create a picture of the inside of your body

 Ultrasounds are scans most commonly known for monitoring pregnancy but are also used to diagnose a number of conditions by using sound waves to create a picture of the inside of your body.
-Your Consultant may recommend an ultrasound scan to monitor organs such as the liver or heart, examine the renal system or as part of a prostate gland examination.
-Increasingly, ultrasound is used as a guide for treatment.
-For example, ultrasound is used to guide pain relieving injections directly into joints.
+Your Consultant may recommend an ultrasound scan to monitor organs such as the liver or heart, examine the renal system, or as part of a prostate gland examination.
+Increasingly, ultrasound is used as a guide for treatment, for example, it’s used to guide pain relieving injections directly into joints.
 Using ultrasound ensures that the injection is delivered to the precise area for maximum effect.

 Real-time scan results to assist a quick diagnosis

 Ultrasonic sound waves travel freely through fluid and soft tissues but, as they hit a more solid surface, such as a heart valve, the waves echo back in varying strengths to create a real-time picture.
 This real-time image can also display movement and structure, such as the opening and closing of your heart valves, or to monitor the blood flowing in your deep veins.

 Sometimes it is necessary for your Consultant to carry out an internal ultrasound, such as if you are having a prostate gland examination or they need to examine your ovaries or certain parts of the womb.
 Your Consultant will advise you ahead of a scan so you know what to expect.